 “This is not nine to five work, this is life work.
 This is blood work.
 It has to be something that is done all places in all times and that’s hard,” said Her of MCI in Appleton.
 “We do it because we love our people, our community, and if we don’t do it, no one else is going to do it.”

-The Lasting Impacts series is funded by a grant from the Wisconsin Department of Health Services.
+Lasting Impacts is funded by a grant from the Wisconsin Department of Health Services.
+The best way to protect yourself and your community from COVID-19 is to get vaccinated and stay current on boosters.
+Click here for more infomation.